dabeaz/curio/README.rst

                 break
             print('Got:', item)

-There is nothing too special here.
-This is something you might write using standard thread-programming.
-However, it's easy to make this code read data sent from a Curio async task.
-Use a ``UniversalQueue`` object like this:
+If you want to send this function data from an asynchronous task, you can use Curio's ``UniversalQueue`` like this:

 .. code:: python